About Cholera

 The real burden of cholera is underreported

-Each year there are an estimated 1.3 to 4.0 million cholera cases.
-However, cholera remains a neglected and underreported disease.
-Many cases are not recorded due to limitations in surveillance systems and fears of potential impact on trade or tourism.
+In the last two decades, annual global reports of cholera cases have ranged from 100,000 to 1.2 million.
+However, cholera remains a neglected and underreported disease, due in part to limitations in surveillance systems, stigma, and fears of impact on trade or tourism.

 A multi-sectoral approach